 The Safe Environment Program for the Diocese of St. Augustine has been in place in one form or another since 1998.
 All elements of our diocesan program are required by the United States Conference of Catholic Bishops’ Charter for the Protection of Children and Young People, and the essential norms deriving from the Charter.

-As technology becomes more and more prevalent in the lives of young people, the USCCB has developed a website that addresses social media and digital citizenship.
+The USCCB has also developed a website that addresses social media and digital citizenship.
 Click HERE to learn more.